Klewer Market

 Klewer Market (Pasar Klewer, ꦥꦱꦂꦏ꧀ꦭꦺꦮꦺꦂ) is the largest textile market in Surakarta, Central Java, Indonesia.
-The market which located beside Kraton Surakarta complex is also shopping center for batik traders from Yogyakarta, Surabaya, Semarang and other cities in Java.
+The market, which is located beside the Kraton Surakarta complex, is also a shopping center for batik traders from Yogyakarta, Surabaya, Semarang and other cities in Java.
 This market have two floors and can accommodate 1,467 traders with a number of stalls around 2,064 units.
-Klewer market not only as a center of economy, but also a tourist destination and a symbol of Solo city.
+Klewer market acts not only as a center of economy, but also a tourist destination and a symbol of Solo city.

 27 December 2014 Fire

 Fire broke out at Saturday night.

 Pasar Klewer market from north-east side, 2024.

 On 27 December 2014 evening, the whole market was burned down.